Lesson 1: Syntax

 Prints: 20.17 18.67 1.5 ["cheese", "eggs", "milk", "bread"]

-This code takes the values of the order array and assigns them to individual variables using destructuring (as you saw in the Destructuring section earlier in this lesson). total, subtotal, and tax are assigned the first three values in the array, however, items is where you want to pay the most attention.
+This code takes the values of the `order` array and assigns them to individual variables using destructuring (as you saw in the **Destructuring** section earlier in this lesson). `total`, `subtotal`, and `tax` are assigned the first three values in the array, however, `items` is where you want to pay the most attention.

-By using the rest parameter, items is assigned the rest of the values in the array (as an array).
+By using the rest parameter, `items` is assigned the *rest* of the values in the array (as an array).

-2. Variadic functions
+### 2. Variadic functions <a href="#variadic-functions" id="variadic-functions"></a>

 問題：